JoshuaSMoore/fs-journal/src/reflections/wk10/day-4.md

 ## How can you modify an Enum?
 * .ToList, .ToString.
 Any To statement for the most part.
 ## How have you used Enums in your afternoon lab projects this far?(if you have not yet, give an example of how you could)
-* I have used them on accessing a full list during a get request.
+* I am not sure about enums, would love a deeper explination in regards to what they are used for.